New Testament Greek Syntax

 The Periphrastic Pluperfect

-A participle that completes the thought of the main verb.
+A participle that supplements the thought of the main verb.
 Rare

 An infinitive would usually perform this task.